MicrosoftDocs/sql-docs/docs/reporting-services/security/configure-windows-authentication-on-the-report-server.md

 - The Report Server service runs as a Windows domain user account and you didn't register a Service Principal Name (SPN) for the account.

-- The report server is configured with the **RSWindowsNegotiate** setting.
+- The report server is configured with the `RSWindowsNegotiate` setting.

 - The browser chooses Kerberos over NTLM in the authentication header in the request it sends to the report server.

 You can detect the error if you enabled Kerberos logging.
 Another symptom of the error is that you're prompted for credentials multiple times and then see an empty browser window.

-You can confirm that you're encountering a Kerberos authentication error by removing < **RSWindowsNegotiate** /> from your configuration file and reattempting the connection.
+You can confirm that you're encountering a Kerberos authentication error by removing `<RSWindowsNegotiate>` from your configuration file and reattempting the connection.

 After you confirm the problem, you can address it in the following ways: